 - FEATURE Certain configuration (Mostly database settings) is now stored in a new file zm.conf.
 This means that database access settings can be changed without recompilation.
 It also allows the creation of ZoneMinder rpms.
 Watch zoneminder.com for details.
 Thanks for forum user 'oskin' for his work on this. - FEATURE The WML interface is now deprecated and the XHTML-MP interface is the new supported interface for mobile devices. - FEATURE Monitor groups have now been added allowing subsets of monitors to be viewed independently. - FEATURE A generic external triggering interface has been included via the zmtrigger.pl script.
-A new monitor function 'Nodect' has been added to support this. - FEATURE Interaction between the web pages and the streaming daemons and other utilities has previously been not as secure as it could have been and open to possible abuse.
-This has now been addressed and zms and zmu both now use (optional) authentication strings to validate access.
-You need to have openssl installed so that the MD5 libraries can be linked.
-See the ZM_AUTH_METHOD and ZM_AUTH_SECRET configuration items for further details. - FEATURE The maximum daemon restart delay in zmdc.pl was previously fixed at 15 minutes.
-This may have been too long for some users, for example if power has failed to a camera then a 15 minute delay on restoration is not desirable.
-This maximum is now configurable via the ZM_MAX_RESTART_DELAY configuration item. - FEATURE The web files have been changed to use the newer style autoglobals, e.g. \$SERVER rather than \$HTTP_SERVER_VARS.
+A new monitor function 'Nodect' has been added to support this. - FEATURE The web files have been changed to use the newer style autoglobals, e.g. \$SERVER rather than \$HTTP_SERVER_VARS.
 This should enable use on PHP5 without any modification. - FIX The use of two database users has been somewhat redundant for a number of versions now.
 In 1.20.0 there is only one database user.
-The zmupdate.pl script unfortunately cannot handle the migration as it needs to access the database so you should make a note of the username and password of the privileged user and then re-enter that using zmconfig.pl when rebuilding ZM. - FIX The zmupdate.pl script previously held a database connection open for days at a time but only used to use it periodically.
+The zmupdate.pl script unfortunately cannot handle the migration so you should make a note of the username and password of the privileged user and then re-enter that using zmconfig.pl when rebuilding ZM. - FIX The zmupdate.pl script previously held a database connection open for days at a time but only used to use it periodically.
 This has now been changed to be only open while in use. - FIX Debug output and it's relationship with environment variables etc was previously broken.
 This has been tidied up and made much easier to use and understand. - FIX A number of SQL queries have been analysed and optimised to run much faster. - FIX The monitor status was not always being reported correctly in the monitor watch window.
 This has been corrected. - FIX Image numbering in the zmf daemon was sometimes wrong if more or less than three significant digits were used.
 This has been corrected. - FIX Image capture timeouts used by zmwatch.pl to restart apparently frozen zmc processes were being calculated incorrectly on occasion.
 This was causing some unnecessary processes to be restarted.
-This calculation has been fixed. - FIX Complete DOCTYPE headers were added to HTML output and some HTML was tidied up to be more compliant.

-- FIX There was a problem with the interaction between monitor statuses and the status web window.
+This calculation has been fixed. - FIX Complete DOCTYPE headers were added to HTML output and some HTML was tidied up to be more compliant. - FIX There was a problem with the interaction between monitor statuses and the status web window.
 This meant that sometimes the window did not pop to the front, or play the alarm sound, properly.
-This has been corrected. - FIX Some network cameras send data in a format which was previously not recognised by the regular expression engine.
-This has been modified to allow these cameras (NC1000 etc) to function with ZoneMinder. - FIX A bug in event streaming when events are of very short duration has been fixed.
-Thanks to forum user 'reza' for spotting this one. - FIX A possible exploit in the login page was identified and has now been fixed.
-Thanks again to forum user 'reza' highlighting this problem also.
+This has been corrected. - FIX A bug in event streaming when events are of very short duration has been fixed.
+Thanks to forum user 'reza' for spotting this one.